 You may modify personal information that you have submitted by logging into your account and updating your profile information.
 Please note that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Site for a period of time.

-If you are a resident of the European Union, please see the Information for EU Individuals section below for additional information on accessing your information and other legal rights available to you under European Union law.
+If you are a resident of the European Union or California, please see the Information for EU and California Individuals section below for additional information on accessing your information and other legal rights available to you under European Union law or the California Consumer Privacy Act.

 What Choices Do I Have Regarding Promotional Communications?